karankishinani/VISR/README.md

 # Visualizing Institutional Scholar Relationships (VISR)
 Data and Visual Analytics Project

+View the project live at https://karankishinani.github.io/VISR/ (Note it will take some time to download and load the data files)

 All the code for the project contained in the root directory.

 ---------------------------------------------------